Sash window

 A sash window or hung sash window is made of one or more movable panels, or "sashes".
 The individual sashes are traditionally paned windows, but can now contain an individual sheet (or sheets, in the case of double glazing) of glass.

 History

-The oldest surviving examples of sash windows were installed in England in the 1670s, for example at Ham House.
+The oldest surviving examples of sash windows were installed in England in the 1670s, for example at Palace House, and Ham House.
 The invention of the sash window is sometimes credited, without conclusive evidence, to Robert Hooke.
 Others see the sash window as a Dutch invention.
 H.J.
 Louw believed that the sash window was developed in England, but concluded that it was impossible to determine the exact inventor.

 The sash window is often found in Georgian and Victorian houses, and the classic arrangement has three panes across by two up on each of two sash, giving a six over six panel window, although this is by no means a fixed rule.
 Innumerable late Victorian and Edwardian suburban houses were built in England using standard sash window units approximately 4 feet (1.2 m) in width, but older, hand-made units could be of any size.